 Hazardous waste is waste that is dangerous or potentially harmful to our health or the environment.
 Hazardous wastes can be liquids, solids, gases, or sludges.
 They can be discarded commercial products, like cleaning fluids or pesticides, or the by-products of manufacturing processes.

 Learn more about hazardous waste and the regulations that govern it:

 - Definition of Solid Waste (DSW): Before a material can be classified as a hazardous waste, it must first be a solid waste as defined under RCRA.
-Resources, including an interactive tool, are available to help.
+Resources are available to help at EPA.gov

 - Types of Hazardous Waste: Hazardous waste are divided into listed wastes, characteristic wastes, universal wastes, and mixed wastes.
 Specific procedures determine how waste is identified, classified, listed, and delisted.

-- Generators: Hazardous waste generators are divided into categories based on the amount of waste they produce each month.
+- Hazardous Waste Generators: Hazardous waste generators are divided into categories based on the amount of waste they produce each month.
 Different regulations apply to each generator category.

-- Treatment, Storage, and Disposal (TSD): Requirements for TSD facilities govern the treatment, storage and disposal of hazadous waste, including land disposal, the permitting process and requirements for TSD facilities.
+- Treatment, Storage, and Disposal Facilities (TSDF): Requirements for TSD facilities govern the treatment, storage and disposal of hazadous waste, including land disposal, the permitting process and requirements for TSD facilities.

 - Hazardous Waste Recycling: EPA is addressing safe and protective reuse and reclamation of hazardous materials.

 - Corrective Action: RCRA compels those responsible for releasing hazardous pollutants into the soil, water, or air to clean up those releases.